j-mendez/clean-html-js/README.md

 | ----------- | ------- | ---------------- | ------------------------------------------------- |
 | allowedTags | null    | array of strings | html elements allowed note:(svgs must be inlined) |
 | nonTextTags | null    | array of strings | html elements that should not be treated as text  |

+## Testing

+to test custom pages pass in your params seperated by commas into the jest test example `yarn jest '-params=mozilla,https://www.mozilla.com'` or `yarn jest '-params=a11ywatch,https://www.a11ywatch.com'`.
+First param is the html file being pulled from the `examples` folder and the second is an optional uri for the resources.

+1. `npm test`